We sponsor annual awards for undergraduate and graduate students respectively, as well as for faculty.

-Ignacio Martín-Baró Human Rights Essay Competition: cash prize of $500 awarded to the best essay(s) in human rights.
+The Ignacio Martín-Baró Human Rights Essay Competition awards a cash prize of $500 to the best essay(s) in human rights.

-Graduate Lectureships: three lectureships awarded to advanced doctoral students to teach one undergraduate course of their own design.
+We award three Graduate Lectureships per academic year to advanced doctoral students, each of whom teach one undergraduate course of their own design.

-Pozen Human Rights Dissertation Completion Fellowship: one year-long fellowship awarded to a doctoral student in the Humanities or Social Sciences whose work makes an important contribution to human rights scholarship.
+The Pozen Dissertation Completion Fellowship is a yearlong fellowship awarded to one doctoral student in the Humanities or Social Sciences whose work makes an important contribution to human rights scholarship.

 We support Faculty Projects that allow University of Chicago faculty to explore critical dimensions of human rights thought and practice.